 The Trust has an established Board approved risk management framework including policies, procedures, limits, and allowed types of derivative financial instruments.
 The Board has appointed a Board Risk Management Committee comprising three directors.
-The Board Risk Management Committee monitors and reviews the Trust's compliance with these policies, procedures and limits.
-The Board Risk Management Committee is assisted in the oversight role by the Group's Executive Risk Management Committee and internal audit function.
+The Board Risk Management Committee reviews and oversees the Trust's compliance with these policies, procedures and limits.
+The Board Risk Management Committee is assisted in the oversight role by the Responsible Entity's Executive Risk Management Committee and internal audit function.